snowplow/snowbridge/README.md

 ### PROPRIETARY AND CONFIDENTIAL

-Unauthorized copying of this project via any medium is strictly prohibited.

-Copyright (c) 2020-2022 Snowplow Analytics Ltd. All rights reserved.
+Copyright (c) 2020-present Snowplow Analytics Ltd. All rights reserved.

+This program is licensed to you under the Snowplow Community License Version 1.0, and you may not use this file except in compliance with the Snowplow Community License Version 1.0.
+You may obtain a copy of the Snowplow Community License Version 1.0 at https://docs.snowplow.io/community-license-1.0

 [release-image]: http://img.shields.io/badge/golang-2.0.0-6ad7e5.svg?style=flat
 [releases]: https://github.com/snowplow/snowbridge/releases/